In this guide, we take you step-by-step through the process of creating your employer branding strategy.

 If you need some help creating your employee value proposition, we’ve put together a step-by-step guide and employee value proposition template to help you.

-Create an EVP that helps you attract and retain more of the best talent at lower cost.
+Create an EVP that helps you attract, hire, and retain more of the best talent.

 How are you going to communicate your employee value proposition clearly at each stage of the process?
 How do you make sure you’re not losing candidates at any stage?